itzmeparth/Linux/README.md

 ## Development of the Linux Scripts.

-Woking on the scripts for Red Hat Enterprise Limited 7,8
+Woking on the scripts (Red Hat Enterprise Limited)